r-devel/r-dev-web/WindowsBuilds/R-devel/howto.md

-In other cases, a package author working on their own package would probably know for sure that an upgrade is needed, e.g.  when local installation of Rtools43 does not have a library which was however already added to Rtools43.
+In other cases, a package author working on their own package would probably know for sure that an upgrade is needed, e.g.  when local installation of Rtools44 does not have a library which was however already added to Rtools44.
 Upgrading in other cases would likely be a waste of time and resources.

 ## Co-existence of different Rtools and R versions

-Package authors may prefer to have both Rtools42 and Rtools43 (or possibly Rtools40) installed in their system.
-This is possible, these are treated as different applications by Windows and are installed in different directories (by default `c:\rtools42` and `c:\rtools43`).
+Package authors may prefer to have both Rtools43 and Rtools44 (or possibly Rtools42 or Rtools40) installed in their system.
+This is possible, these are treated as different applications by Windows and are installed in different directories (by default `c:\rtools43` and `c:\rtools44`).
 It means one would have duplicate installations of Msys2 (which are included in both), so there would be different sets of Msys2 packages and different versions in the two corresponding "Rtools" Msys2 shells.
 The home directory as perceived by the shells will be the same (the user profile), which may be a good thing, yet, there are potential issues with configurations of some of the tools, if they have different versions.
 That would be easiest to solve by upgrading the Msys2 packages in both installations of Rtools.

 Care must be taken not to mix multiple installations of Msys2 environments.
 To reduce the risk, it is recommended to refrain from including an Msys2